-Ransomware: An executive guide to one of the biggest menaces on the web | ZDNet
+What is ransomware?
+Everything you need to know about one of the biggest menaces on the web | ZDNet

 Can you get ransomware on your smartphone?

 Absolutely.
-Ransomware attacks against Android devices have increased massively, as cybercriminals realise that many people aren't aware that smartphones can be attacked.
+Ransomware attacks against Android devices have increased massively, as cybercriminals realise that many people aren't aware that smartphones can be attacked and the contents (often more personal than the stuff we keep on PCs) encrypted for ransom by malicious code.
+Various forms of Android ransomware have therefore emerged to plague mobile users.

 In fact, any internet-connected device is a potential target for ransomware, which has already been seen locking smart TVs.

-Ransomware and the Internet of things
+Ransomware and the Internet of Things

-Internet of things devices already have a poor reputation for security.
+Internet of Things devices already have a poor reputation for security.
 As more and more of these make their way onto the market, they're going to provide billions of new attack vectors for cybercriminals, potentially allowing hackers to hold your connected home or connected car hostage.
+An encrypted file is one thing: but what about finding a ransom note displayed on your smart fridge or toaster?

 There's even the potential that hackers could infect medical devices, putting lives directly at risk.

+In March 2018, researchers at IOActive took this once step further by demonstrating how a commercially available robot could come under a ransomware attack.
+In addition to making the robot verbally demand payment in order to be returned to normal, researchers also made it issue threats and swear.

-As ransomware continues to evolve, it's therefore crucial for your employees to understand the threat it poses, and for organisations to do everything possible to avoid infection, because ransomware can be crippling.
+As ransomware continues to evolve, it's therefore crucial for your employees to understand the threat it poses, and for organisations to do everything possible to avoid infection, because ransomware can be crippling and decryption is not always an option.

 Read more about ransomware